Remote Work

 No. Asrify is built on trust, not surveillance.
 Research shows monitoring damages productivity and trust.
 We help you manage output, not police activity.

-Chat supports threading so conversations can continue over hours or days. @mentions notify relevant people.
-Unlike Slack, discussions stay organized without real-time presence.
+Boards support activity history so work updates can continue over hours or days.
+Assignments notify relevant people.
+Unlike separate tools, updates stay organized without real-time presence.

 Goals with deadlines, boards with due dates, and time tracking against projects create accountability through transparency.
 Anyone can see progress.

-Team chat creates social connection.
-The Hub documents culture and processes.
+Task collaboration creates social connection.
+The Project details documents culture and processes.
 Activity feeds show what teammates accomplish.
 Remote doesn't mean isolated.

 Remote Work, Done Right